kathgironpe/ui_faces/README.md

 ## Related Projects

-* [Random User](https://github.com/katgironpe/random_user) - Useful if you want more than images and make sure female names have female faces.
+* [Random User](https://github.com/katgironpe/random_user) - Useful if you want more than a username and images.
+You can also make sure the random data has female names have female faces.